kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 ## Concept

-A multi-node cluster is composed of at least one master node and one worker node.
+A multi-node cluster is composed of at least one control plane and one worker node.
 You can use any node as the **taskbox** to carry out the installation task.
 You can add additional nodes based on your needs (for example, for high availability) both before and after the installation.

-- **Master**.
-A master node generally hosts the control plane that controls and manages the whole system.
+- **Control Plane**.
+The control plane generally controls and manages the whole system.
 - **Worker**.
 Worker nodes run the actual applications deployed on them.

 ## Step 1: Prepare Linux Hosts